Skip to contents

 The arguments of the parameters to be estimated are all suffixed with .fixed (e.g., B.fixed will be parameters that are estimated from BB matrix).

-Setting-up parameters for mnGMLL()
+Setting-up parameters for mnGLMM()

 Now, lets set up the parameters for mnGLMM().
 We need: